 I also should have dipped all incoming clones in a natural miticide such as Azamax, and made sure not to bring in mites from grow rooms that are infested.

 Mites hitchhike easily, and they appear as live organisms of varying ages, as well as eggs that can survive long after the parents are dead.

-This means you kill one generation of mites…but those mites laid eggs before they died, and those eggs later hatch so you have to spray for mites over and over again.
+This means you kill one generation of spider mites…but those mites laid eggs before they died, and those eggs later hatch so you have to spray for mites over and over again.